LimeWub/musing-sinoussi/src/Prototype/Numbered2/README.md

 </div>
 ```

-Why this is not the way to go?
+## Why this is not the way to go?

-> Numbers empty lines
+> Numbers empty lines (deal breaker)
 > Minor: All elements have the same font-size
 > Hasn't been tested with elements of variable padding but assuming it would have bad results as it wouldn't take padding into account
+> Doesn't allow for font variations.
+Potentially counts chars per line wrong or leaves empty spaces on the right.